Emilia Jones: Career

-Jones' acting career began in 2010, at the age of eight, when she appeared as Jasmine in the film One Day.
-She portrayed Alice in the Channel 4 drama Utopia, and later that year played the young Queen of Years Merry Gejelh in the British television series Doctor Who episode "The Rings of Akhaten" (2013).
-The Boston Standard lauded her for "carr[ying] off her scenes with aplomb" and for "really sell[ing] Merry’s mixture of naivety, knowledge and childlike fear," while the website Zap2It praised Jones' performance as "spot on."
+Jones' acting career began in 2010, at age eight, when she appeared as Jasmine in the film One Day.
+Jones portrayed Alice in the Channel 4 drama Utopia, and later that year, she played the young Queen of Years Merry Gejelh in the British television series Doctor Who episode "The Rings of Akhaten" (2013).
+The Boston Standard lauded Jones for "carr[ying] off her scenes with aplomb" and for "really sell[ing] Merry’s mixture of naivety, knowledge and childlike fear," while the website Zap2It praised Jones' performance as "spot on."
 She had a small role in Pirates of the Caribbean: On Stranger Tides (2011).

 In 2011, Jones made her theatrical debut playing the princess Young Fiona in the original production of Shrek the Musical at the Theatre Royal, Drury Lane.
-In 2013, she appeared in Rebecca Lenkiewicz's stage adaptation of Henry James's The Turn of the Screw as nine-year-old Flora, alternating between two other girls each night.
-After her performance on press night, she said, "I don’t find it scary, I just find it so much fun...
+Two years later, Jones appeared in Rebecca Lenkiewicz's stage adaptation of Henry James's The Turn of the Screw as nine-year-old Flora, alternating between two other girls each night.
+After her performance on press night, Jones said, "I don’t find it scary, I just find it so much fun...
 I love every bit of it."

 In December 2018, it was announced that Jones was cast as Kinsey Locke, one of the main characters in the Netflix fantasy drama series Locke & Key (2020–2022).
 The first season was released on 7 February 2020.
-It was her first main role in a television series.
+It was Jones' first main role in a television series.
 She was attracted to the part because of the prospect of playing two versions of the same character: Kinsey before and after she removes her fear.

 In 2021, Jones starred in the Apple TV+ comedy-drama film CODA as Ruby Rossi, the only hearing member of her family who dreams of going to Berklee.
-For the part, she spent nine months (during production of Locke & Key) learning American Sign Language, while also learning how to operate a professional fishing trawler.
+For the part, Jones spent nine months (during production of Locke & Key) learning American Sign Language, while also learning how to operate a professional fishing trawler.
 Principal photography ran from September 2019 to January 2020.
 The film premiered on 28 January 2021 at the Sundance Film Festival, where it was bought by Apple Original Films for $25 million.
 It premiered on Apple TV+ on 13 August 2021 and received positive reviews; Jones and co-star Troy Kotsur were critically acclaimed and received several accolades.
 The film won the award for Best Picture at the 94th Academy Awards, the first Sundance-premiered film to do so.

-Jones' upcoming films are Cat Person and Winner, both directed by Susanna Fogel, and Fairyland directed by Andrew Durham in his directorial debut.
+Jones has most recently starred in the films Cat Person and Winner, both directed by Susanna Fogel, and Fairyland by Andrew Durham.
+She will next star alongside Nick Robinson in Charlie Harper by Tom Dean and Mac Eldridge, and in Edgar Wright's The Running Man.